avizmarlon/100DaysOfCodeChallenge/Journal/Day 2/thougts.md

 }
 ```

-If the "lobster" font-family is not available, it will degrade to the next available font -- in this case the generic font "monospace".
-Note that generic fonts SHOULD NOT have quotes, or they won't work.
+If the `lobster` font-family is not available, it will degrade to the next available font -- in this case the generic font `monospace`.
+Note that generic fonts SHOULD NOT have quotes (`"monospace"`), or they won't work.